(Amazon UK link) |

-‘The Coming of Age of the Chalet School’ is a bit of an indulgent book, really.
+‘The coming of age of the Chalet School’ is a bit of an indulgent book, really.
 For some reason the author decided, in the voice of Joey Maynard, that the school needed to celebrate twenty-one years since it was founded.
 The previous book - Excitements at the Chalet School - is mostly about suggestions made to celebrate this milestone; in this one, the celebrations happen.

 So there are quite a few ‘old’ characters who return, in particular Joey’s closest friends Simone, Freda and Marie.
 Probably the most interesting part of the book describes the weekend when this quartette and the sixteen prefects visit the original site of the Chalet School in Austria.
 Other classes have gone with their staff earlier in the term, but we only read about those in passing.